-Black teeth can be a sign of an underlying decay or cavities, or may be the result of staining.
-Different foods and drinks can leave behind a bit of pigment, causing the teeth to turn black.
+Black teeth can occur for numerous reasons.
+An underlying decay or cavities may begin as black spots.
+Different foods and drinks can also leave behind a bit of pigment, causing the teeth to turn black.

 Over time, additional elements left behind by foods and drinks can start to make teeth yellow or gray.
 However, if the teeth turn black, a person should visit a dentist as soon as possible.